baychub/cb-gsg/getting-started.md

 RSP-150005 CONNECTED    STOPPED    Default   BackStock                [RSP-150005-0, RSP-150005-1, RSP-150005-2, RSP-150005-3]
 ------------------------------------------
 ```
-Nearly all RFID tag readings are redundant because, for example, retail items sat on the shelf most of the time.
-The RSP Controller software processes the high volume of readings into useful data, e.g., this one entered, this one moved from here to here, this one exited.

-3. To see a processed summary of inventory (that is, tags read very recently), enter `view inventory summary`.
+3. Sensors are referred to be their ID (To see a processed summary of inventory (that is, tags read very recently), enter `view inventory summary`.
 ```
 #-- view inventory information
 rfid-gw> inventory summary